kanisterio/kanister/examples/postgres-RDS/README.md

 ## Protect the Application

-You can now take a backup of the PostgresDB data using an ActionSet defining backup for this application.
+You can now take a backup of the PostgresDB data by creating backup ActionSet for this application.
 Create an ActionSet in the same namespace as the controller.

 ```bash
 $ kubectl get profile -n postgres-test